Updated - Connect with nature @regionalparks Instragram Live

 Back to Top

-Our free spring ‘Tracks Walking Clubs’ are underway.
-This 10-week beginner graduated walking program offers a choice of location on either side of Okanagan Lake:
+Registration is now underway, for our free spring ‘Tracks Walking Clubs’.
+This beginner graduated walking program offers a choice of location on either side of Okanagan Lake:

 To register, please drop in to the Environmental Education Centre for the Okanagan in Mission Creek Regional Park at Springfield and Durnin Roads or email firstname.lastname@example.org or phone 250-469-6140.